lammps/lammps/doc/src/Tools.rst

-- When typing references to computes, fixes, or variables with a "c\_", "f\_", or "v\_" prefix, respectively, then the expansion will to known compute/fix IDs and variable names.
+- When typing references to computes, fixes, or variables with a "c\_", "f\_", or "v\_" prefix, respectively, then the expansion will be to known compute/fix IDs and variable names.
 Variable name expansion is also available for the ${name} variable syntax.

-- In all other cases, expansion will be performed on filenames.
+- In all other cases TAB expansion will complete to names of files and directories.

 Command line editing and history
 ================================